Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 THE EMERGENCE OF GRAVEL BIKE WHEELS

-Over the last few years, we’ve taken to calling unpaved roads and many trails “gravel”, started using various types of “gravel tires” for different classes of “gravel surfaces”, and been putting them on a range of what we now call “gravel wheels”.
+Over the last ten years, the range of drop bar bikes and gear, including wheels designed to perform best on dirt and gravel roads and trails has expanded quickly.
+We’ve taken to calling almost any unpaved road and many trails “gravel,” started using various types of gravel tires for the different classes of gravel surfaces, and have been putting them on a range of gravel wheels.

 Road cyclists used to mount cyclocross clincher tires on a durable set of alloy road wheels to ride those same gravel surfaces.
-Not ideal but that or a mountain bike were their only options.
+Not ideal, but that or a mountain bike were their only options to ride off-road.

-Today, the best 700c alloy and carbon gravel bike wheels have 23 to 25mm wide internal rim widths.
-The best 650b gravel bike wheels measure 26-28mm wide internally.
+Today, the best 700c alloy and carbon gravel bike wheels have 23 to 25mm wide internal rim widths and are both very responsive and compliant when riding off-road.

-For me, these widths are what defines “gravel wheels” and meaningfully separates the performance you get from them with what you’ll experience on road bike wheels that are 17 to 21mm wide on the inside, even when both use gravel tires.
+For me, these characteristics define “gravel wheels” and meaningfully separate the performance you get from them versus what you’ll experience on most road bike wheels, even when both use gravel tires.

-With a gravel wheelset mounted with 35-45mm wide gravel tires, you can lower your tire pressure more than you would with road wheels that have narrower internal widths.
+Riding a gravel wheelset mounted with 35-45mm wide gravel tires, you can lower your tire pressure more than you would with road wheels, most of which have internal widths of 21mm or less.

-Lower pressures will give you better control of your bike because your tires stay in contact with the surface more.
+Lower pressures give you better handling because your tires stay in contact with the surface more.
 You’ll enjoy better comfort as your tires and wheels soak up more of the energy from the uneven dirt and gravel roads you are riding and as your body absorbs less of it.

-Wider internal and external rim widths, typically 30-32mm wide, on a gravel bike wheelset will also support the tire sidewalls better than on narrower, rim brake wheels.
+Wider internal and external rim widths, typically 30-32mm wide on a gravel bike wheelset will also support the tire sidewalls better than on narrower rim brake wheels.
 This will make the tire profiles more vertical and less rounded like a lightbulb.
-Better support will give you superior handling when you make a turn on loose or packed surfaces and also when you move back and forth across a gravel road for a better line.
+Better support will give you superior handling when you turn on loose or packed surfaces and when you move back and forth across a gravel road for a better line.

 Superior handling will also improve your confidence on those consistently changing surfaces that are part of the challenge and fun of riding gravel.
 Improved confidence will also naturally lead to you riding faster or at least enjoying yourself more at lower speeds.

-Adding it all up, using gravel wheels on gravel surfaces will give you better control, comfort, handling, confidence, speed, and enjoyment than road wheels with the same gravel tires.
+Adding it all up, using gravel wheels designed for gravel surfaces will give you better control, comfort, handling, confidence, speed, and enjoyment than road wheels with the same gravel tires on those surfaces.

 That’s real performance improvement in a lot of areas.

-Gravel bike wheels today are also tubeless, disc brake, and use 12x100mm front and 12×142 thru-axles similar to modern road disc wheels.
-This combination gives you fewer flats, better braking, and more stability than clincher, rim brake wheels with quick releases.
+Gravel bike wheels today are also tubeless-ready, disc brake, and use 12x100mm front and 12×142 thru-axles similar to modern road disc wheels.
+This combination gives you fewer flats, better braking, and more stability than clincher rim brake wheels with quick releases.

-While most new road bikes are sold with disc brakes and tubeless-ready wheelsets, roadies still prefer clincher tires.
+While most new road bikes have disc brakes and tubeless-ready wheelsets, many roadies still prefer clincher tires or use tubes inside tubeless tires.
 And quick-release axles and rim brake wheels are still the predominant road bike format in use.
-Even the most modern disc brake wheels dedicated to paved road use today have an internal width of no more than 21mm.

-I’ve tested all of the carbon gravel bike wheels in this review both on gravel with gravel tires and paved roads with 28mm road tires.
-Let’s just say few are ready to give you that sweet ride on both unpaved and paved roads.
-More below.
+I’ve tested most of the gravel bike wheels in this review, both on gravel with gravel tires and paved roads with 28mm road tires.
+Few give you that sweet ride on both unpaved and paved roads.

-Most stock wheels on gravel bikes are typically heavier and have poorer-performing hubs compared to aftermarket wheelsets that are sold on their own.
+Most stock wheels on gravel bikes are typically heavier and have poorer-performing hubs than aftermarket wheelsets sold on their own.
 You notice the difference immediately between a stock and aftermarket wheelset’s acceleration, responsiveness, and climbing and you probably wouldn’t want to push stock wheels too hard in corners or going through technical sections.
 Their performance is such that they usually will hold back the potential ride quality and enjoyment a bike’s frame and components are otherwise capable of giving you.

-Bikes, wheels, components, and kit developed specifically for gravel riding are relatively new compared to road or mountain biking products.
-As most of us are coming to gravel from one of those other, more well-established cycling passions, I’m sure we realize that we are committing to a range of n+1 decisions when we start buying into gravel gear.
+Bikes, wheels, components, and kits developed specifically for gravel riding are relatively new compared to road or mountain biking products.
+As most of us are coming to gravel from one of those other, more well-established cycling passions, I’m sure we realize that we are committing to a range of n+1 decisions when buying gravel gear.

 Perhaps, for this reason, brands seem to be serving up fewer gravel bikes and wheelsets than road ones priced in the stratosphere and more options at lower price points.

-Indeed, as I surveyed and selected widely available gravel bike wheels for this review, I saw a fair number of them priced and speced in a way that aligns with the upgrade, value-carbon, and performance-carbon wheelset categories I use to evaluate road bike wheels.
-So I’ve adopted these same categories to compare gravel bike wheels.
+Indeed, as I survey and select widely available gravel bike wheels for this ongoing review, I see a fair number of them priced and speced in a way that aligns with the upgrade and value-carbon categories I use to evaluate road bike wheels.

-And just like with road wheelsets, there’s quite a bit of difference in the performance delivered by a gravel bike wheelset from one category to the next.
+And just like with road wheelsets, there’s quite a bit of difference in the performance delivered by gravel bike wheelsets from one category to the next.
 I’ll suggest which category or wheelsets are best suited to different riders at the beginning of each group of gravel wheelset reviews below.

 Related reading: